-Catherine Wiechmann is a full-time scientist and project manager with Watershed Consulting focusing on ecological monitoring, water quality services, and floating treatment wetland technology.
+Catherine Wiechmann is a full-time scientist and project manager with Watershed Consulting focusing on ecological surveys, soil condition assessments, and wetland science.
+She drives the permitting process for our stream and wetland restoration projects, and performs wetland delineations.
 Catherine earned her M.S. in Environmental Science from the University of Idaho where she modeled environmental parameters in freshwater wetlands.
 Her expertise in ecosystem health and habitat assessment, limnology and stream ecology gives her a wide range of knowledge on how to manage our precious water resources in the Western U.S..
-Catherine has led crews in large- scale wetland monitoring projects in Idaho and Colorado, and performed data analysis for large ecological datasets.
+Catherine has led crews in large- scale wetland monitoring projects in Idaho, Montana, and Colorado, and performed data analysis for large datasets.

 Marnie Criley is a Partner and the Business Manager at Watershed Consulting.
 She has been with the company since 1998.
 Marnie is experienced in proposal and report writing, project management, and on-the-ground restoration work.
 In 2010, Marnie took over the business management roll, including contracting, budgeting, finances and day-to-day operations.
 She has more than 10 years of experience assisting organizations, community groups and collaboratives build the capacity to carry out long-term planning and implementation for forest and watershed based projects.
 These skills – from meeting facilitation and strategic planning to assessment and implementation – help Marnie in her many roles at Watershed Consulting.

 Lucas McIver is a Project Manager and Staff Forester at Watershed Consulting.
 Lucas has been with Watershed Consulting since 2006.
 He has been a forest worker for over 20 years, beginning by managing his family's tree farm.
 He has been assessing forests, thinning trees and leading thinning crews for that amount of time.
 He is an ISA certified arborist and tree climber and leads our urban arborist work, Arborworks.
 Lucas manages a complex, multi-year restoration project for a large ownership in the Bitterroot Valley.
 He also assists in the development of the Missoula Hybrid Poplar Plantation.
 Lucas is a skilled crew leader, tree feller, sawmill operator, nurseryman, and woodworker.
 He is a core member of our soil survey team.